oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 ## Getting Started
-Before you get started, you should edit the `common/functions.sh` file and set the value of `SCRIPTDIR` to the location of the script's home directory.
-For example:

-`SCRIPTDIR=/workdir/scripts`

 If you are provisioning Oracle Identity Governance, you must also download the Oracle Connector Bundle for OUD and extract it to a location which is accessible by the provisioning scripts.
 For example, `/workdir/connectors/OID-12.2.1.3.0`.
 The connector directory name must start with `OID-12.2.1.`